yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-sdk.md

 Follow these instructions to install, build, and verify the app SDK.

-> These steps require successful prior completion of the [backend system installation](installing-the-backend.md).
+> This installation requires successful prior completion of the [backend system installation](installing-the-backend.md).

 # Prerequisites